 a.
 Students purchase their own materials.

 b.
 Each bridge must be made entirely of store-bought spaghetti or linguini (no home-made pasta is allowed).
-Bring an unopened box of the material to the competition for material verification.
+As part of the presentation, show a box of the material for material verification.

 c.
 Elmer’s white glue or a glue gun may be used to fasten the pieces of pasta together.
 No materials other than the glue and pasta specified may be used.